NIHON KOHDEN Life Scope PT (BSM-1700 Series) Transport Monitor and Data Non-Continuity

 The four types of Life Scope PT transport monitors

-The two models (BSM-1773 and BSM-1763) on the left make use of Nihon Kohden SpO2 algorithms and their main difference being the programmable ROM chip which contains the SpO2 algorithm slotted onto the SpO2 PC Board.
-It is not disclosed why the latest international version is refrained from use in the USA market.
+The two models (BSM-1773 and BSM-1763) on the left make use of Nihon Kohden SpO2 algorithms and their main difference being the version of SpO2 algorithm.
+It should be clear the SpO2 algorithm for the USA market and ex-USA market are not the same version, the latest version is refrained from use in the USA market.

 The remaining two models on the right, namely BSM-1733 and BSM-1753 are using SpO2 OEM boards supplied by Masimo and Nellcor respectively.